-Learn how to create a completely vector illustration that has the look of a handmade linocut or woodcut, in Adobe Illustrator.
+Wondering about printing linocuts without a press?
+Learn how to make a linocut vector illustration that has the look of a handmade linocut or woodcut design in Adobe Illustrator.

-To find out even more about brushes in Adobe Illustrator, check out my course Mastering Brushes in Illustrator, here on Tuts+.
+Scroll down after this Illustrator woodcut effect tutorial to see a hand-picked selection!
+To find out even more about brushes in Adobe Illustrator, check out my course Mastering Brushes in Illustrator, also on the Envato Tuts+ YouTube channel:

 When creating a linocut print, artists use special tools to carve designs into a linoleum block.
 The raised (uncarved) areas of the block form the image.
 The carved linoleum block is covered with ink, then printed onto paper or fabric.
 Because the artist removes material from the block to create the image, this is called a "subtractive" or "reductive" process.